mIRC-Scripters/mirckb/docs/source/commands/load.rst

 /load
 =====

 The /load command can be used to load any type of existing file of the types: aliases, popups, remote, users, and variables.
 Using /load on an already loaded file will update its contents while maintaining its order among other files.
-Note that unlike the :doc:`/reload </commands/reload>` command, /load will trigger the ON LOAD and ON START events.
+Note that unlike the :doc:`/reload </commands/reload>` command, /load will trigger the :doc:`on load </events/on_load>` and :doc:`on start </events/on_start>` events.

 Synopsis
 --------